zlz3907/go-postoffice/README.md

 - **Reliability**: Message persistence and retry mechanisms ensure reliable message delivery.
 - **Extensibility**: Easy to add new message types and processing logic.
 - **Load Balancing**: Multiple "post office" instances can be implemented to increase system throughput.

+## Quick Start Guide for Enterprise AI Chatbot Integration
+For a detailed guide on how to quickly integrate an enterprise-level AI chatbot, please refer to our [Enterprise AI Chatbot Integration Guide](docs/enterprise_ai_chatbot_integration_guide.md).

 ## Installation